Definition: Price elasticity of demand (PED) measures the responsiveness of demand after a change in price.

 Graph showing increase in Revenue following increase in price

 3. Price Discrimination.
-Some people pay higher prices for tickets for trains because there demand is more inelastic.
+Some people pay higher prices for tickets for trains because their demand is more inelastic.